Honduras | From Underdog to Central American Favorite

-Honduran coffee has long been known as the underdog of the coffee community.
-Historically, the beans were known to be mild and mediocre, which made them the perfect base for coffee blends.
+Honduras (haan•dur•uhs) has long been known as the underdog of the coffee community.
+Historically, Honduran coffee beans were known to be mild and mediocre, which made them the perfect base for coffee blends.
 Now, Honduras is the leading producer of coffee in Central America.
-A versatile range of flavors are discovered in Honduran coffees, but the best rated often have complex fruity flavor notes, with a bright, juicy acidity.
+A versatile range of flavors can be discovered in Honduran coffees, but the best-rated often have complex fruity flavor notes, with a bright and juicy acidity.

-Very little is known about the introduction of coffee to Honduras.
+The introduction of coffee to Honduras is still a bit of a mystery.
 The earliest record of coffee production is dated back to the early 19th century when it was transported from the Caribbean.
 It was introduced under Spanish ownership but gained momentum after Honduras achieved independence.
-At the time, it was second to banana exports, but by 2001, the production of coffee increased dramatically and became the primary cash crop.
+At the time, it was the second biggest export, only topped by bananas.
+By 2001 however, the production of coffee increased dramatically and became the primary cash crop within the country.

 Sandwiched between the Caribbean Sea and the Pacific Ocean, most of the coffee is grown closer to the central mountain regions.
 Although the land is opportune for producing coffee, the high rainfall often makes the beans challenging to dry after processing.
-For this reason, Honduran coffees are typically wet processed.
 The high growing elevations and increased investments in coffee growth allow for organic coffee to be easily accessed.
-In fact, our Honduran coffee is the only one of the two organic coffees we have in the shop right now.
-I wrote a blog post about organic coffee along with other certifications.
-You can read about it, here.
+In fact, most of the certified organic coffees we've offered at Sagebrush have come from Honduras.
+You can learn more about the organic certification process, along with other coffee certifications, in a blog I wrote a few years ago.